CIRS/Mould Illness Testing

 If you're concerned about mould illness/CIRS, the first step is to complete a Symptom Cluster Analysis.
 The below table represents research by Dr Ritchie Shoemaker, who found that 37 common symptoms could be categorised into 13 clusters.
 His clinical research suggests that if an adult possesses eight or more clusters of symptoms, the likelihood of CIRS exceeds 95%.

 In my clinic the five most common CIRS symptoms are fatigue, difficulty concentrating, decreased assimilation of knowledge, memory impairment and mood swings.
-You can access the free symptom cluster analysis at
+You can access the free symptom cluster analysis via this link.

 If you have 6 or more positive symptom clusters, the next step is to complete a Visual Contrast Sensitivity (VCS) test.
 Visual contrast sensitivity testing measures your ability to see details at low contrast levels and is often used as a nonspecific test of neurological function, which commonly declines in CIRS patients.
 The VCS test has a 92% accuracy rate based on data collected from tens of thousands of tests taken over the years since Dr. Shoemaker first began using it.